Alfa Romeo Logo Meaning and History

 In 2015 an all-new emblem was introduced.
 This logo, designed by Robilant Associati, differs from the original one in colors (green, red, dark blue) and typeface.
 Also, you can notice a silver textured background, which has replaced white and light blue field.

 Alfa Romeo symbol

 Company’s symbol is a quadrifoglio (green cloverleaf with four leaves) placed into a triangle.
 It can be spotted on Alfa Romeo racing cars since 1923.
 Since the 1940s, it appeared only on the upscale autos.
 In most models, it is placed on the side panel of an auto or on its front wings.

 In 1925, following Alfa Romeo’s victory at the first World Championship, a golden laurel crown appeared on the company’s logo.
 It stayed there for over half a century.
 In 1982, the company’s designer team decided that the laurel crown should be removed.
 In addition to this, one more change was introduced simultaneously: the diameter of the logo was increased.

 Color of the Alfa Romeo Logo

-Every element of the emblem has its specific color, from the red cross associated with Milan and crusaders, to the green snake.
-Due to the use of two shades of gray the logo has a 3D contrast of illuminations and shadows.
+Every element of the emblem has its specific color, from the Red Cross associated with Milan and crusaders to the green snake.
+Due to the use of two shades of gray the logo has a 3D contrast of illumination and shadows.
 The machines that made emblems were destroyed during the World War II, so in 1946 a single-color version was created.
-It was used until 1950, when every color of the Alfa Romeo Logo returned to its place.
+It was used until 1950 when every color of the Alfa Romeo Logo returned to its place.